Yaseenjabir/01_Todo_List/README.md

 # 01_Todo_List

-This is my first Todo List project okkayy
+This is my first ever JS project, i created this project as i completed my JS cource.